LivingLegacyMedia/vowbound/chapter_20.md

 He moved faster than thought, faster than Draven could track.
 His fist caught Draven in the sternum with force that shattered the sound barrier.

-The impact sent Draven flying across the plains.
+The impact was catastrophic.
+Draven's body lifted off the ground, carried backward by impossible momentum.
 He crashed through the mill wall, through the interior, out the other side.
 Finally stopped two hundred paces away, embedded in the earth.

 Cassian collapsed, the energy completely spent.
-The thousand connections went dark as volunteers crumpled, drained to unconsciousness.
+Through dimming vision, he thought he'd seen something fly loose—metal, glinting—but the thought dissolved as the thousand connections went dark and volunteers crumpled, drained to unconsciousness.

 Silence.